 The Lower Canyon Area is less accessible, and even a little difficult to reach; reaching it requires tourists to climb several stairways, a few ladders and watch their footing on slippery, sandy surfaces.
 The difficulty in reaching the Lower Canyon is compensated by the amazing photography opportunities it provides.
 Tip from the locals: the best time to visit is early to late morning.

 All trips to Antelope Canyon require an entry fee and a paid Navajo guide – more information about Antelope Canyon Tours here.
+Some of the other canyon and park areas have their own entry requirements, especially those located on Navajo lands, so make a reservation first or book a guided tour to make it easier.

 Near Antelope Canyon are a few other attractions you wouldn’t want to miss – the Glen Canyon Dam (there are daily guided tours) and Horseshoe Bend (half-mile trek to the iconic overlook point).